Bisher 3557 mal gespeichert

 Maybe we are going to be a bit too straight forward, too strong in these next lines.. but we want to filter out the type of people that apply to come here.
 We want to find the best suited for the job and will make the most of this amazing experience.

-We strongly advise against coming here if you are a) not an animal lover and b)not a hard worker.
+We strongly advise against coming here if you are a) not an animal lover and b) not a hard worker.
 The hours are long, the work is tiresome and at times stressful.
-Please don't apply if you think it's a cheap way to get to spend time in the jungle without having to pay for a tour in Rurrenabaque, you will be disappointed and you will not last or you will last but unhappily.
+Please don't apply if you think it's a cheap way to get to spend time in the jungle without having to pay for a tour in Rurrenabaque, you will be disappointed and you will not last or will be politely asked to leave.

 Do not apply if you only want to cuddle the animals and take photos of them.
 We are not a Cuddle Friendly sanctuary for the animals.
 Our mission is to release the animals back into the wild someday, so keeping them connected to their domesticated past is the most counter productive thing that could happen to them, any volunteer who comes for a short amount of time and cuddles them is acting on an ego boost, disrespecting and destroying serious difficult work we are trying to achieve with these animals.
 It will not be tolerated.